Adillwma/DeepClean3D/README.md

 ## Stage 1: 2D with embedded ToF
 </div>

 The initial intention was to make use of 3D convolutions to process the data as a three-dimensional object with x, y and time dimensions.
 However, it was found to be to computationally intensive.
 Using the true x, y dimensions of the detector array, 88 x 128 pixels, and a simplified number of time steps 1000 gives 11,264,000 total pixels per 3D image, which results in our autoencoder having 93,411,790 trainable parameters.
 This is a very large number of parameters, and the training time was found to be prohibitively long.
 The network was also found to be very sensitive to the number of time steps used, with the number of trainable parameters scaling linearly with the number of time steps.
 This is a problem as the number of time steps is a key parameter in the TORCH detector design and is not easily changed.
 The number of time steps is determined by the time resolution of the PMTs and the desired ToF resolution.
-The number of time steps is currently set to XXXXXXXXXXXXXXX???????????????????????????????????????????????????????????????100, which is the minimum number of time steps that can be used to achieve the desired ToF resolution of 10-15 ps.
-The number of time steps is therefore fixed and cannot be optimised.XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX????????????????????????????????
+The number of time steps is currently set to 1000, which is the minimum number of time steps that can be used to achieve the desired ToF resolution of 10-15 ps.
+The number of time steps is therefore fixed and cannot be optimised. ????????????????????????????????

 The solution that was found was to reduce the dimensionality of the input data by squashing the time dimension, leaving a 2D image in X, Y. To retain the time information, we turn the time dimension index of any hit into the value that goes into that x, y position in the 2D array.
 So instead of a 3D array that has zero values for in place of non-hits and 1's for hits we now have a 2D array with 0's still encoding non hits and now values between 1 and 1000 indicating a hit and the corresponding ToF.
 This has the effect of reducing the 11m+ total pixels to a more manageable 11,264 and the trainable parameters in the autoencoder to 1,248,251 (an 86.6% decrease over true 3D) which dramatically sped up the processing and training time of the network.